clicalmani/driftql-react/README.md

-Here is the updated and polished **README.md** in English, incorporating all your specific requirements regarding the configuration files, usage examples, and the Tonka Framework context.

-***

 # DriftQL React 🚀

 The bridge between your **Tonka Framework** application and React.
 Seamlessly expose your **Elegant ORM** models to the frontend with a powerful, secure, and declarative API.